jasilven/redbush/README.md

 ```
 $ lein repl
 ```
-Now you should have both nrepl and prepl available in different ports and the port numbers can be found in `.nrepl-port` and `.prepl-port` accordingly.
+Now you should have both nrepl and prepl available in different ports and the port numbers can be found inside the `.nrepl-port` and `.prepl-port` files accordingly.

-### Use the redbush plugin
+#### Redbush neovim-commands
 There are several neovim commands available that you can use to interact with the plugin and the repl:

-#### Starting/Stopping redbush and connecting to the repl
+##### Starting/Stopping redbush and connecting to the repl
 * `RedBushStart` starts redbush plugin which connects to the repl port if there is either `.nrepl-port` or `.prepl-port` file containing the repl port number in the current working directory.
 If both of the port-files are missing you should use `RedBushConnect <repl port-number>` to start redbush and connect it to the repl you wish.